grasmash/distro-guide/chapter2-planning.md

 * Will this feature be used widely across many sites?
 * Can this feature be easily toggled on and off?
 * How flexible and configurable should this feature be?
-* Does this feature have security or performance consequences that make maintaining it difficult or risky?
+* Does this feature have security or performance consequences?

 ### Example features